 Another important part of clustering is message redistribution.
 Earlier we learned how server side message load balancing round robins messages across the cluster.
-If message-load-balancing is OFF or ON_DEMAND then messages won't be forwarded to nodes which don't have matching consumers.
+If message-load-balancing is off or on_demand then messages won't be forwarded to nodes which don't have matching consumers.
 This is great and ensures that messages aren't moved to a queue which has no consumers to consume them.
 However, there is a situation it doesn't solve: What happens if the consumers on a queue close after the messages have been sent to the node?
 If there are no consumers on the queue the message won't get consumed and we have a starvation situation.

 This is where message redistribution comes in.
-With message redistribution Apache ActiveMQ Artemis can be configured to automatically redistribute messages from queues which have no consumers or consumers with filters that don't match messages.
-The messages are re-routed to other nodes in the cluster which do have matching consumers.
-To enable this functionality message-loadbalancing must be ON_DEMAND or OFF_WITH_REDISTRIBUTION
+With message redistribution Apache ActiveMQ Artemis can be configured to automatically redistribute messages from queues which have no consumers back to other nodes in the cluster which do have matching consumers.
+To enable this functionality message-load-balancing must be ON_DEMAND.

-Message redistribution can be configured to kick in immediately after the need to redistribute is detected, or to wait a configurable delay before redistributing.
-By default, message redistribution is disabled.
+Message redistribution can be configured to kick in immediately after the last consumer on a queue is closed, or to wait a configurable delay after the last consumer on a queue is closed before redistributing.
+By default message redistribution is disabled.